A Bridge for the World

-- Saudi Arabia and Egypt will release rights to Tiran Island, this will be part of Israel; the Strait of Tiran will be the territory of Israel.
+- Saudi Arabia and Egypt will agree to release any and all rights to Tiran Island, this island will be part of Israel; the Strait of Tiran will be the territorial waters of Israel.

-- Saudi Arabia will release rights to Sanafir Island, this will be part of Jordan; the maritime passage northeast of Sanafir Island and northeast of Tiran Island will be Jordanian and Saudi Arabian territorial waters; both will agree to open passage into the Gulf of Aqaba.
+- Saudi Arabia will release all rights to Sanafir Island, this island will be part of Jordan; the maritime passage north of Sanafir Island and northeast of Tiran Island will be Jordanian and Saudi Arabian territorial waters; both agree to maintain freedom of navigation into the Gulf of Aqaba, for all nations.

-- UAE will agree to ratify the 1974 Treaty of Jeddah, as Saudi Arabia has done; Qatar will be an observer, co-signer of this agreement.
+- UAE will agree to ratify the 1974 Treaty of Jeddah; Qatar will be a co-signer.

-- UAE and Iran will agree on these islands, Abu Musa will be part of the UAE, and Greater Tunb and Lesser Tunb will be part of Iran.
+- UAE and Iran will agree that the island of Abu Musa will be part of the UAE, and the islands of Greater Tunb and Lesser Tunb will be part of Iran.

-- US will agree to raise economic aid to Jordon, Lebanon, Saudi Arabia and Syria; an overall 10% increase in monetary contributions.
+- US will agree to immediately raise economic aid to Jordon, Lebanon and Syria; an overall 10% increase in monetary contributions.

-- Egypt, the Kingdom of Jerusalem, Israel, Jordan, Lebanon, Palestine, Saudi Arabia, Syria will agree to a peaceful co-existence under these terms; and establish diplomatic relations; given full support of the US and sponsored by any nation or other elected body or party.
+- Egypt, the Kingdom of Jerusalem, Israel, Jordan, Lebanon, Palestine, Saudi Arabia and Syria will agree to a peaceful co-existence under these terms; and establish diplomatic relations; given full support of the US and sponsored by any nation or other elected body or party.